bolenge/laravel-template-api/README.md

 ## About

 This is a RESTful API template with Laravel.
-A good number of elements are configured and put in place to facilitate development instead of starting from scratch.
+A good number of elements are configured and put in place to facilitate development instead of starting from scratch, Using <a href="https://jwt-auth.readthedocs.io/" target="_blank">JWT Authenticator</a>

 ## Installation